 Mandoora Vatakam is a herbomineral Ayurvedic medicine.
-It is useful in treatment of anemia and liver diseases.
+It is useful in the treatment of anemia, and the liver diseases.
 This medicine is a Mandoor Kalp.
 Mandura Kalpa are the Shodhita Mandura (iron) containing herbomineral formulations of Ayurveda.
-Mandura is the combination of Ferric Oxide (59.14%), Ferrous Oxide (26.7%), Chlorides (4.4%), Magnesium (3.9%), Sodium (1.7%) and few bother trace elements.
+Mandura is the combination of Ferric Oxide (59.14%), Ferrous Oxide (26.7%), Chlorides (4.4%), Magnesium (3.9%), Sodium (1.7%), and few bother trace elements.
 For preparing Mandura Kalp, first Mandura is purified by as per Ayurveda.
 It is boiled in Gomutra till it becomes a paste.
-Then the powders mentioned in the yogas are added and stirred well.
+Then the powders mentioned in the yogas are added, and stirred well.
 While warm, Vatakas are prepared.
 This can be kept in powder form also.
-Mandura Kalp emit a strong smell of Gomutra and are dark in colour.
+Mandura Kalp emit a strong smell of Gomutra, and are dark in color.
 These preserve their potency indefinitely.
 These should be kept away from moisture.

 Ingredients of Mandoora Vatakam